heriher76/ac-developer-test/README.md

 # AC Developer Test

-Built with Laravel 7 for Multi Tenancy and Localization.
+Built with Laravel 9 for Multi Tenancy and Localization.
+Minimum PHP 8.

 ## Installation
 1. Clone the repository with